C14L/kicker/README.md

 ## TODO

-- Count goals

-- Add key "h" or "?" for help overlay
+- Add key "?" for help overlay

-- Fix "g" key for game reset: Make it work always.
-Can only be used by Server user.
+- Fix "g" key for game reset:
+    - Make it work always?
+But not accidentially.
+Somewhow.

-- Fix "p" key for pause/resume: Can only be used by Server user.
+    - Can only be used by Server user.

 - Improve user connect and reset:
     - At the start, overlay message how many users are connected.
     - More explicit who is Server.
-    - More explicit how to pause and unpause.
     - Let users select the bars they want to play on from the remaining free bars.

 - Handle disconnects
     - When a user disconnects, do not change the other user's bars or teams.
     - Keep empty place free to be occupied by the next user who connects to the game.
     - On disconnect, auto-pause game, with option to continue with only three users.

-- Improve ball physics speed and drag